 See below for details from the 2015 event and keep Thursday, October 20, on your calendar for the 2016 event!

-Celebrate NCTE's Sixth Annual
+Celebrate NCTE's Seventh Annual

-National Day on Writing -- Monday, October 20, 2014
+National Day on Writing -- Tuesday, October 20, 2015

 Hear 2014 NCTE Media Literacy Award Denise Grandits, 7th- and 8th-grade language arts teacher in Tonawanda, New York, talk about writing and using new literacies in her classroom.